HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 Write specifications related to purchase of all necessary hardware to include the hand-held computers,

-docking stations, printer, magnetic stripe readers, desktop computers, network cards, acid accessories.
+docking stations, printer, magnetic stripe readers, desktop computers, network cards, and accessories.

 workstation and configure systems to the city's computer network.